 How The Grand Theatre Began in Blackpool

 The Theatre’s rich history began in 1894 and it was opened on July 23.
 It was built by the leading Victorian theatre architect Frank Matcham, for Blackpool’s first successful theatrical manager Thomas Sergenson.
 He always described it as ‘Matcham’s Masterpiece’.

 Did you know?
 The Grand Theatre opened just two months after the Tower.

-He’d earned some his money by operating two small rented theatres.
+The theatre took just nine months to build.
+It cost Sergenson £20,000, which in those days was a lot of money.
+He’d earned some of his money by operating two small rented theatres.
 He also staged a circus for five summer seasons on the site of The Grand.
 These are the cottages and shops which once stood on the site of The Grand Theatre.
 Demolished in 1889 they were replaced by the Grand Circus.

-The Grand Theatre is still known as ‘Matcham’s Masterpiece‘.
+The Grand Theatre is still known as ‘Matcham’s Masterpiece‘ today.
 The name’s even more deserved now that there are few surviving examples left of the work of Frank Matcham.
 This particular masterpiece offers ornate, gilded plasterwork, baroque ceiling, and cavorting cherubs.

 Cantilevered balconies give every seat a clear view of the stage.

 During his fifteen years at The Grand, Sergenson presented many great stars.
-With names like Ellen Terry, Madge Kendal, Sarah Bernhardt, Lily Langtry, F R Benson and Dan Leno.
+Big names like Ellen Terry, Madge Kendal, Sarah Bernhardt, Lily Langtry, F R Benson and Dan Leno.

 In 1909 he sold the theatre for a handsome £47,500 to the Blackpool Tower Company.
 They looked after The Grand for the next sixty-two years.